|

 also consult the corresponding textbook

-Complex and Adaptive Dynamical Systems, a Primer .
+Complex and Adaptive Dynamical Systems: A Comprehensive Introduction .

 Table of Contents